Federal Budget -> COVID-19 Financial Relief for Canadians

 - amends the Canada Emergency Response Benefit (CERB) Act

 - received Royal Assent May 1, 2020

-- Regulations are not available yet.
-The Regulations will determine the amount of the benefit, and the maximum number of weeks for which a student may receive the benefit.
+- Regulations are also available from the above link.
+The Regulations determine the amount of the benefit, and the maximum number of weeks for which a student may receive the benefit.
 See Student Benefits below for information provided by the Department of Finance.

 - received Royal Assent April 11, 2020

 - Eligible Entities Prescribed for COVID-19 Wage Subsidy

 - received Royal Assent March 25, 2020

 - creation of Canada Emergency Response Benefit (CERB) Act to authorize income support payments to workers for loss of income related to COVID-19.